bmorton/RKDiscussionBoard/README.md

 -------------------

 The iOS example application utilizes RestKit and the Three20 integration to drive the interface.
-We have bundled a binary build of Three20 to avoid adding any external dependencies and complexity.
-The Three20 static libraries are fat and the application will run in the simulator or on your device.
+Both libraries are installed as Git submodules within the project.
+Before building the client, you must initialize the submodules:

+`git submodule update --init`

 If you wish to use your device, you will need to manually edit the base URL configuration in the DBEnvironment.h file (or build with